266 related texts · Page 1 of 6

 It wasn't exactly smooth sailing, let me tell you.
 According to Legends of the Jews, the moment was ripe with miracles, all designed to solidify Joshua's authority in the eyes of t...

-Joshua inherited an impossible job—replace the greatest prophet in history and lead a nation of former slaves into enemy territory.
-According to Josephus, he did not hesitate for a...
+Joshua inherited an impossible job, replace the greatest prophet in history and lead a nation of former slaves into enemy territory.
+According to Josephus, he did not hesitate for ...

-The Tikkun (spiritual repair)ei Zohar, a profound and often enigmatic companion to the Zohar, that foundational text of Kabbalah, touches on just that feeling.
+The Tikkunei (spiritual repair) Zohar, a profound and often enigmatic companion to the Zohar, that foundational text of Kabbalah, touches on just that feeling.
 It tells a story, a ...

 The Mekhilta offers a variant tradition that shifts the scene from the Red Sea to the Jordan River.
 When Israel crossed the Jordan into the Promised Land, all the kings of Canaan b...

-The Pesikta DeRav Kahana, a collection of Midrash (rabbinic interpretive commentary)ic teachings, gives us a glimpse, almost a first-hand account.
+The Pesikta DeRav Kahana, a collection of Midrashic (rabbinic interpretive commentary) teachings, gives us a glimpse, almost a first-hand account.
 Rabbi Yochanan, a prominent sage,...

 The story in Pirkei DeRabbi Eliezer paints a pretty vivid picture.
-Imagine the scene: Jacob, with his sons, grandsons, wives, the whole shebang, journeys to Kirjath Arba, wanting t...
+The scene: Jacob, with his sons, grandsons, wives, the whole shebang, journeys to Kirjath Arba, wanting to be nea...

 The Israelites certainly did as they stood poised to enter the Promised Land.
 “And they camped by the Jordan,” the Torah tells us (Numbers 22:1).
 But what exactly was this Jordan R...